Parapsychology Degrees — or a degree in Paranormal Studies — can open the door to many ghost hunting opportunities.

 - Union Institute and University (Ohio) has allowed some students to design their own degree programs.

-MY CURRENT COURSES
+MY FREE, ONLINE COURSES

 For over 15 years, I’ve offered a free “Introduction to Ghost Hunting” course.
 It’s an overview of ghost hunting, and — on the honor system — offers a free certificate to anyone who completes the course.